Carrozza

-Carrozza (foaled 1954) was a British Thoroughbred racehorse.
+Carrozza (foaled 1954) is a British Thoroughbred racehorse.
 In a racing career lasting from May 1956 until July 1957, the filly ran seven times and won three races for her owner Queen Elizabeth II.
 As a three-year-old she finished fourth in the 1000 Guineas at Newmarket before winning Oaks at Epsom.
 She was retired to stud after one further race and had some success as a broodmare.

 Background

 Carrozza was a dark-coated bay or brown filly bred by the British national Stud and leased for racing purposes to the British monarch, Elizabeth II.
 The filly was sired by Dante the winner of the 1945 Epsom Derby out of the mare Calash, a daughter of Hyperion.
 Calash was a sister of the outstanding racemare Sun Chariot who won three Classics for King George VI in 1942, and of Sister Sarah, the grandam of Santa Claus.

 The Queen sent her filly into training with Noel Murless at his Warren Place stables in Newmarket.